jacksonrakena/Libris/README.md

 - Libris is inspired by Java wrappers and patches for the vanilla client, like [SpigotMC](https://www.spigotmc.org/), [Bukkit](https://bukkit.org/), and [Paper](https://papermc.io/).
 However, it is important to emphasis that Libris does not wrap the vanilla server, but rather implements the protocol that it uses, bypassing the Java Virtual Machine entirely.

 ### Copyright
-Libris application and server Copyright (c) 2019 abyssal512, licensed under the MIT License
+Libris application and server Copyright (c) 2019 Abyssal, licensed under the MIT License
 Minecraft, the Minecraft client, the Minecraft server, and all images, logos, branding and other media, are copyright of Mojang A.B.